bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/REPORT.md

 We've based our docker image on the official [**NodeJS**](https://hub.docker.com/_/node) image in version **12.16.3**.

-The first thing we do is create our server side working directory in `/opt/app` .
-Then we install the dependencies of our (cool) app by copying the `package.json` and `package-lock.json` to the server and then running `npm i` (this is a shortcut for `npm install`, since we're lazy, we've decided to use it :D).
+The first thing we did is to create our server side working directory in `/opt/app` .
+Then we installed the dependencies of our (cool) app by copying the `package.json` and `package-lock.json` to the server and then running `npm i` (this is a shortcut for `npm install`, since we're lazy, we've decided to use it..don't judge!).

 Once the dependencies installed, we can copy our app to the server.